bobbingwide/oik-media/readme.txt

 = Field types supported =
 * media     - stored as a post ID - e.g. noderef.
-Displayed as the image thumbnail or filename if not an image
+Displayed as the image thumbnail or filename if not an image.

-* file      -

-= Field types planned =

 = Shortcodes =

-Media fields are displayable using [bw_field], [bw_fields] and other shortcodes that support field display.
+Media fields are displayable using [bw_field], [bw_fields], [bw_new] and other shortcodes that support field display.

 = Action and filter hooks =